AntidoteDB/antidote-web-shell/README.md

 ## Getting started

 Requirements: [node.js 8][nodejs], [npm][npm], [Antidote][antidote-setup].
-To compile it: `npm install`.
+To build it: `make` (or `npm install`).
+To run it with a local cluster of Docker containers: `make run`.

-To start a test environment deployment of AntidoteDB: `docker-compose -f docker/docker-antidote-3dcs.yml up`.
+To start a local Docker deployment of AntidoteDB: `docker-compose -f docker/docker-antidote-3dcs.yml up`.
-To run it for debugging purposes: `DEBUG=antidote-web-shell:* npm start`.
+To run the web server (which will listen on `localhost:3000`): `DEBUG=antidote-web-shell:* npm start`.

 It uses the AntidoteDB configuration specified in `config.js`.

 ## Credits